balancer/linear-pools/README.md

 * How many decimals the wrapped token has?
 Is it equal to decimals of main token?

 These questions will define which interfaces will need to be declared.
 Some protocols have the rate calculated by the token contract, but deposit/withdraw functions executed by a vault or lending pool contracts.
 Depending on how a protocol is implemented, more interfaces need to be implemented (look at Aave and Gearbox for examples of multiple interfaces).

 ### Mocked contracts

-In order to properly unit test Linear Pool contracts, some mocked token contracts need to be implemented.
+In order to properly unit test Linear Pool contracts, mocked token contracts need to be implemented.
 These mocks are inside `__mocks__` folder.

 ## Fork Tests

-Fork tests are required because they don't mock token contracts, so rebalancer interacts with real token contracts and some integration bugs are caught.
+Fork tests are required because they don't mock token contracts.
+The rebalancer interacts with on-chain token contracts catching potential integration bugs.
 Fork tests are inside `packages/fork-tests` folder, and their implementation is described in the next section.

 # How to implement a new Linear Pool?